google-pay/flutter-plugin/pay_platform_interface/README.md

 ## Payment configuration
 The configuration to setup a payment provider is based on a open-ended schema (with provider-specific classes coming soon) with two required properties:
 * `provider`: with the target payment provider (eg.: `PayProvider.apple_pay`, `PayProvider.google_pay`).
 * `data`: a schemaless object with specific fields for the target payment provider.
-Take a look at the [test assets folder](https://github.com/google-pay/flutter-plugin/tree/main/pay_platform_interface/test/assets) to see examples configurations.
+Take a look at the [test assets folder](https://github.com/google-pay/flutter-plugin/tree/main/pay_platform_interface/test/assets) to see sample configurations.

 ## Note on breaking changes